johsteffens/beth/README.md

 The framework is used for object instantiation, initialization, lifetime management, serialization and more.
 Inside the beth codebase *reflection* is abbreviated `flect`.

 ### Perspective
-A key-component is the so-called *Perspective*, which is a special abstraction for a generic framework with the character of a polymorphic interface but without requiring inheritance.
-Binding between *Perspective* and *Object* is dynamic.
-Neither need be aware of the other's existence at compile time, yet a *Perspective* may act as generic source of functionality for an object as well as its abstract interface.
+A key-component is the so-called *Perspective*, which is a special abstraction for a generic framework with the character of a polymorphic interface with dynamic binding. *Perspective* and *Object* need not be aware of each other at compile time, yet a *Perspective* may act as generic source of functionality for an object as well as its abstraction.
 The perspective-framework builds upon the reflection framework.
 Inside the beth codebase *perspective* is abbreviated `spect`.

 ### Associative Binding
 Dynamic associations between *types*, *reflections*, and *perspectives* are accomplished via hashmaps.
 For this purpose I experimented with Pagh's & Rodler's cuckoo-hashing and composed a fast & stable monolithic implementation of the algorithm.